 Occupation: Broadcaster, journalist and host of The Big Travel Podcast (find it on Apple iTunes).

 Hobbies and interests: Travel, long walks in London parks, dancing, complete Spanglophile.

 What is your relationship to Malaga?
 I got dragged, kicking and screaming, to live in Malaga when I was 7 years old, but immediately loved it and never looked back.
 Although I moved back to the UK to study aged 16 I go back to Spain every 6 weeks or so, and still call it home.

 A BIT ABOUT MALAGA:

-Malaga is a great walking city with wide, tree-shaded boulevards and much of the centre pedestrianised.
-Take the train directly from Malaga airport or from any of the beach towns (Fuengirola, Torremolinos, Benalmadena) along the coast for an unmissable day trip or a late night out.
+Malaga is a great walking city with wide, tree-shaded boulevards and much of the centre is pedestrianised.
+You can also take the train from Malaga airport to the beach (Fuengirola, Torremolinos or Benalmadena).